How to scrape and download files in Node.js

 })

-// A 200 with an error page still has a body, so reject anything non-2xx up front.
+// a 200 with an error page still has a body, so reject anything non-2xx up front.

 if (!res.ok) {